mathematiger/Hands_on_GraphXAI/README.md

 # Hands_on_GraphXAI
-A hands-on tutorial on explainability of graph neural networks.
+A hands-on tutorial on explainability of graph neural networks, for the Hands-on Workshop at GAIN in Kassel, 06.-08.09.
 The code is mostly based on `https://github.com/mims-harvard/GraphXAI`.
+Slides for this tutorial are `GAIN23.pptx`.

 ## Overview